 General provisions

-Insurance and reinsurance undertakings shall incorporate the functions and the associated reporting lines into the organisational structure in a way which ensures that each function is free from influences that may compromise the function's ability to undertake its duties in an objective, fair and independent manner and, in the case of the internal audit function, in a fully independent manner so as to ensure that no person or organisational unit assumes responsibilities for more than one function.
+Insurance and reinsurance undertakings shall incorporate the functions and the associated reporting lines into the organisational structure in a way which ensures that each function is free from influences that may compromise the function's ability to undertake its duties in an objective, fair and independent manner and, in the case of the internal audit function, in a fully independent manner.
 Each function shall operate under the ultimate responsibility of, and report to the administrative, management or supervisory body and shall, where appropriate, cooperate with the other functions in carrying out their roles.

-Smaller and less complex insurance and reinsurance undertakings may, except with respect to the internal audit function, allow a single person or organisational unit to carry out more than one function.
+Depending on the nature, scale and complexity of the risks inherent in the undertaking's business, insurance and reinsurance undertakings may, except with respect to the internal audit function, allow a single person or organisational unit to carry out more than one function.

 The persons performing a function shall be able to communicate at their own initiative with any staff member and shall have the necessary authority, resources and expertise and that they have unrestricted access to all relevant information necessary to carry out their responsibilities.